US Civil Affairs and Euro-NATO CIMIC Synchronisation project

 US Civil Affairs and Euro-NATO CIMIC Synchronisation project:

-CCOE CIC Branch realised the necessity to reflect on the developments within the security environment, and to establish a framework for US CA and European NATO CIMIC capabilities to explore possibilities of synchronisation.
+CCOE CIC Branch realised the necessity to reflect on the developments within the security environment and to establish a framework for US CA and European NATO CIMIC capabilities to explore possibilities of synchronisation.
 CCOE branches have also detected growing demand from US CA side to acquire more profound knowledge about NATO CIMIC.
 In 2018 CIC Branch initiated the US CA & Euro-NATO CIMIC Synchronisation project, which is described to focus on US CA & Euro-NATO CIMIC to identify the similarities within the capabilities and exploit the existing professional crosswalks in order to enhance interoperability.

 The rationale of the project:

-The USA are part of the NATO and disposal over the biggest and most significant civil-military cooperation related capability, called Civil Affairs.
+The USA are part of the NATO and disposal for the biggest and most significant civil-military cooperation related capability, called Civil Affairs.
 US CA within US Army doctrine structure covers the human domain, which NATO CIMIC also claims to cover it, but US CA with bigger coverage, more responsibilities and a broader scope of activities than NATO CIMIC.
 US CA deploy in missions on a global scale, an important part of that process are the European deployments, where US CA is a vital contributor and an unavoidable actor when it comes to the CIMIC.

 Status of the project: